gazebosim/gz-msgs/tutorials/message_generation.md

 ```

 To use the new messages, point the `GZ_DESCRIPTOR_PATH` environment variable to
-the location of the `build` folder or where you have choosen to install the
+the location of the `build` folder or where you have chosen to install the
 `.gz_desc` file:

 ```sh